 - Physical Channel outlines one or more different methods of communication via Bluetooth.

-- Physical Link is a specific physical-channel which specifies certain features of a link, which includes the use of power control.
+- A physical Link is a specific physical-channel that specifies certain features of a link, which includes the use of power control.

 - Logical links & transports have different parameters that are made to give the best means of assisting a precise set of data communication necessities over a physical-link via the use of a particular physical-channel type.

-Advertising is a Bluetooth-LE process which gives a connectionless communication way.
-Advertising utilizes 2 sets of channels which are referred to as the primary & secondary channels.
+Advertising is a Bluetooth-LE process that gives a connectionless communication way.
+Bluetooth 5.2 Advertising utilizes 2 sets of channels which are referred to as the primary & secondary channels.
 The primary channel consists of the other three primary-channels & the secondary channel has another 37 secondary channels.

 Bluetooth connection is used in more areas with different devices.
 However, audio remains to be the biggest application in Bluetooth technology.
 Improved Audio Distribution-Profile (A2DP) describes how Bluetooth could be utilized for best quality sound applications which includes music streaming.

 Capabilities and Benefits of LE Isochronous Channels